ESG Topics A-Z

 - Freedom from fear and distress

-As a major convenient foods and beverage company, we strive for sustainable practices in all of our business areas, including animal well-being.
-Some products in PepsiCo's broad global portfolio use animal ingredients, for example, cheese seasonings, eggs in baked items and other products, or chicken broth.
+As a major convenient foods and drinks company, we strive for sustainable practices in animal well-being.
+Some products in PepsiCo's broad global portfolio use animal ingredients — for example, cheese seasonings, eggs in baked items and other products or chicken broth.
 Apart from our dairy business, animal products represent a small portion of our commodity purchase volumes.

-Working closely with our suppliers and other stakeholders is vitally important to improving animal welfare in our global supply chains.
+Working closely with our suppliers is vitally important to improving animal welfare in our global supply chains.
 Many of the animal ingredients we purchase do not come directly from farmers, which makes suppliers key partners to driving improvements.
-All suppliers to PepsiCo are held to the standards set in our Global Supplier Code of Conduct and are urged to support the principles laid out in our Global Policy on Animal Welfare.
+PepsiCo's suppliers are expected to adhere to the standards set in our Global Supplier Code of Conduct and are urged to support the principles laid out in our Global Policy on Animal Welfare.

-We have set goals to work with our partners toward sourcing 100% cage-free eggs in the US by the end of 2020 and global markets by the end of 2025.
+We plan to work with our partners toward our vision of continuing to source 100% cage-free eggs in the U.S. (achieved in 2020) and to source cage-free eggs in global markets by the end of 2025.
 We aim to achieve this by reformulating certain products to incorporate egg-substitute ingredients and transitioning to cage-free egg suppliers.

 Progress

-We continue to work with suppliers to support compliance with the standards set out in our Global Policy on Animal Welfare is met.
+We continue to work with suppliers to support compliance with the standards set out in our Global Policy on Animal Welfare.

 Pursuing our pep+ (PepsiCo Positive) ambitions means that we focus our efforts on the areas where our ability to drive systemic change is the greatest.
-This includes, among other areas, helping to spread regenerative agriculture practices across 7 million acres, approximately equal to our entire agricultural footprint.
-For more information, see Agriculture.
+This includes, among other areas, spreading the adoption of regenerative agriculture practices across 7 million acres of the land used around the world to grow our crops and ingredients for our products.1 For more information, see Agriculture.
 Our sustainability materiality assessments help us to prioritize these efforts.

 Cage-free eggs

-Our 2022 cage-free egg procurement was approximately 50% of our total global egg spend1.
-Since 2020, all egg ingredients purchased the in United States have been derived from 100% cage-free chickens, and in 2022 in Europe, approximately 95% of purchased egg ingredients (by spend) was sourced from cage-free chickens.
+Our 2023 cage-free egg procurement was approximately 55% of our total global egg spend.2 Since 2020, all egg ingredients purchased in the United States have been derived from 100% cage-free chickens, and in 2023 in Europe, approximately 95% of purchased egg ingredients (by spend) was sourced from cage-free chickens.

-Based on available statistics, we estimate that our egg procurement represents a fraction of a percent (approximately 0.003%) of the global egg market2.
-In 2022, PepsiCo’s procurement of eggs and egg products (such as powders, liquids and albumen protein) represented less than 0.1% of the company’s total agricultural procurement.
+Based on available statistics, we estimate that our egg procurement represents less than one-tenth of a percent of the global egg market.3

-2Total market size (as measured in U.S. dollars) derived from the UN Food and Agriculture Organization’s crops and livestock products dataset using global 2021 data (the most recent available at time of publication) and PepsiCo’s 2022 global procurement data.
+3Total market size (as measured in U.S. dollars) derived from the UN Food and Agriculture Organization’s crops and livestock products dataset using global 2022 data (the most recent available at time of publication) and PepsiCo’s 2023 global procurement data

 Last updated